Group B streptococcal septicemia of the newborn

 - Meningitis: Swelling (inflammation) of the membranes covering the brain and spinal cord caused by infection.

 This disease is usually diagnosed shortly after birth, often while the baby is still in the hospital.

-However, if you have a newborn at home who shows symptoms of this condition, seek immediate emergency medical help or call the local emergency number (such as 911).
+However, if you have a newborn at home who shows symptoms of this condition, seek immediate emergency medical help or call 911 or the local emergency number.

 Parents should watch for symptoms in their baby's first 6 weeks.
 The early stages of this disease can produce symptoms that are hard to spot.

 To help reduce the risk for GBS, pregnant women should get tested for the bacteria at 35 to 37 weeks into their pregnancy.
 If the bacteria are detected, women are given antibiotics through a vein during labor.
 If the mother goes into premature labor before 37 weeks and GBS test results are unavailable, she should be treated with antibiotics.
 Of note, a negative screen for the mother does not mean the baby has no risk for GBS septicemia, because the bacteria are not always detectable by screening.

 Newborns who are at high risk are observed and sometimes tested for GBS infection, depending on their clinical status.
 They may receive antibiotics through a vein during the first 30 to 48 hours of life until test results are available.
 They should not be sent home from the hospital before 36 to 48 hours of age.

 In all cases, proper hand washing by nursery caregivers, visitors, and parents can help prevent the spread of the bacteria after the infant is born.

 Early diagnosis can help decrease the risk for some complications.